thepolarbear0818/blog/pages/docs/faq.md

 Other common problems brought by RFP include: spoofed **timezone**, forced light **theme**, fixed **user agent**, smaller and fixed **window size** on startup.
-There's no real workaround for these annoyances as they are intended to protect your privacy, and tweaking them using extensions or preferences significantly impacts the effectiveness of RFP, both for the user himself/herself, and the rest of the userbase: in fact modifications create a subset of users who stand out, and they reduce the number of RFP users who look the same, making it worse
+There's no real workaround for these annoyances as they are intended to protect your privacy.
+Tweaking them using extensions or preferences significantly impacts the effectiveness of RFP, both for the user himself/herself, and the rest of the userbase: in fact modifications create a subset of users who stand out, and they reduce the number of RFP users who look the same, making it worse